dmonllao/vim-IDE/README.md

 * ":IDERebuildTags" to rebuild the project tags (gets the filetype from the current window)
 * "let g:IDEAlways" if you want to use the IDE mode for all files opened with Vim
 * "let g:IDEOnlyEditor" if you want only want to display the editor window
-* "let g:IDESplitWindowKey" to redefine which key opens a file splitting the window horizontally, defaults to "c"
+* "let g:IDESplitWindowKey" to redefine which key opens a file (or the current word) splitting the window horizontally, defaults to "c"
-* "let g:IDEVSplitWindowKey" to redefine which key opens a file splitting the window vertically, defaults to "f"
+* "let g:IDEVSplitWindowKey" to redefine which key opens a file (or the current word) splitting the window vertically, defaults to "f"
-* "let g:IDEOpenCurrentWindowKey" to redefine which key opens a file in the current window, defaults to "a"
+* "let g:IDEOpenCurrentWindowKey" to redefine which key opens a file (or the current word) in the current window, defaults to "a"
+* "let g:IDEFindUsesKey" to redefine which key opens the list of uses of the current work splitting the window horizontally, defaults to "v"
 * "let g:IDENERDTreeToggleKey" to redefine the key to toggle the project explorer window, defaults to "F7"
 * "let g:IDETagListToggleKey" to redefine the key to toggle the file outline window, defaults to "F8"
 * "let g:IDEPasteModeKey" to redefine the key to enter to "paste mode", defaults to "F9"